The HyperTextBooks Daniel Kies

 Mail this page to a friend

 The function of verb is the least ambiguous in English since only one category (the verb phrase) fills this function.
 Nonetheless, the verb is recognizable by a combination of formal and functional properties.
-These are form, position, agreement, tense, aspect, and voice.
+These are form, position, agreement, tense, modality, aspect, and voice.

 Form.
 The verb is composed of a main verb with or without auxiliaries.